ropensci/MODIStsp/README.md

 -   **15/09/2016 - MODIStsp paper published !**

-An article about MODIStsp was recently published on the "Computers & Geosciences" journal.
+An article about `MODIStsp` was recently published on the "Computers & Geosciences" journal.
 You can find it [here](http://dx.doi.org/10.1016/j.cageo.2016.08.020).
 You can cite it as:

 L. Busetto, L. Ranghetti (2016) MODIStsp: An R package for automatic preprocessing of MODIS Land Products time series, Computers & Geosciences, Volume 97, Pages 40-48, ISSN 0098-3004, <http://dx.doi.org/10.1016/j.cageo.2016.08.020>.

 -   **01/09/2016 - MODIS collection 006 **

 NASA recently switched to provision of Collection 6 datasets for most Land Products.
-At the moment, MODIStsp stable release only allows download for Collection 5 datasets.
+At the moment, `MODIStsp` stable release only allows download for Collection 5 datasets.
 If you want to test the download of collection 6 datasets, please use the "devel" branch (follow instructions below; at point 3 use the command `install_github("lbusett/MODIStsp", ref="devel")`).
 Note that this is development branch, so do not hexitate to report us any potential problem. **Stable support for Collection 6 will be added in the next MODIStsp release!**

 -   **22/08/2016 - MODIStsp installation problems**

-There seem to be currently some problems in installing MODIStsp via install\_github on R 3.3.1 due to not correct installation of dependencies (a related to a bug in install\_github). installing the development version of devtools could solve the issue.
-To do so, on a clean R/RStudio session try doing:
+There are currently some problems in installing MODIStsp via install\_github on R 3.3.1 due to not correct installation of dependencies (related to a bug in `install_github`).
+Installing the development version of `devtools` should solve the issue.
+To do so, on a **clean** R/RStudio session do:

-`install.packages(c("devtools"))     devtools::install_github("hadley/devtools")     library(devtools)` , then continue with standard "MODIStsp" installation.
+`install.packages(c("devtools"))   devtools::install_github("hadley/devtools")   library(devtools)` , then continue with standard `MODIStsp` installation.

 If it still doesn't work, manually installing all the dependencies should solve the issue.
 To do so, please try doing:

-`install.packages(c("bitops", "data.table", "gdalUtils", "gWidgets", "hash", "plyr", "raster", "RCurl",       "rgdal", "rgeos", "xts", "XML", "xml2", "sp", "stringr", "httr", "RJSONIO","chron","iterators"))` , then continue with standard "MODIStsp" installation.
+`install.packages(c("bitops", "data.table", "gdalUtils", "gWidgets2", "hash", "plyr", "raster", "RCurl",   "rgdal", "rgeos", "xts", "XML", "xml2", "sp", "stringr", "httr", "RJSONIO","chron","iterators"))` , then continue with standard `MODIStsp` installation.

 If you still don't succedd, please contact us !

 -   **20/07/2016 - Changes in download options **

-Due to recent changes in rules for accessing NASA LPDAAC data via http, which now requires to specify a username and password, previous versions of MODIStsp will no longer work !
+Due to recent changes in rules for accessing NASA LPDAAC data via http, which now requires to specify a username and password, previous versions of `MODIStsp` will no longer work !
 Starting from v.1.2.2, you can specify if downloading data via http or via ftp.
 In the former case, a valid username and password will have to be specified !
 Those can be obtained by registrering an account at the address: <https://urs.earthdata.nasa.gov/profile>.

 MODIStsp <a name="MODIStsp"></a>
 ================================